andrewgryan/sql-playground/forest/README.md

 # Relational NetCDF Atmospheric data

-There should be a relational way to map netCDF4 dimension information
+There should be a relational way to map netCDF4 dimension information to a SQL query.
+If we have 1000 files, we could make a single query to generate dropdown menus and other widgets without having to exhaustively search/cache all of that meta-data in the Cloud

 ```
 {